How to price a beading pattern

 Now, there’s a thorny topic: how to price a beading pattern… If you’ve ever purchased any patterns, you’ll know that the price you pay can vary from nothing to maybe $30.
 So, how would the designer have reached this price?
 Or, to put it another way…If you’re the beading designer, how do you decide what price to charge for a pattern/tutorial?

 I’m going to say now, there is no ‘definitive’ answer.
 But I do have some helpful models you can use.
 So, I’m going to start by reminding you how traditional pricing models work.
 Then look at how to price a beading pattern using those ideas.
+And if you need extra help, follow this link to find out about my pricing App which automatically calculates the best price for you to use!

 Traditional pricing models